 What’s the Difference Between SMB and Enterprise Email Marketing Tools?

-Email service providers like MailChimp and Constant Contact are great tools for mid-sized and small businesses alike.
-However, large enterprises need more specialized enterprise email marketing platforms that can handle the vast amount of data and subscribers that enterprise marketers deal with.
+Email service providers like MailChimp and Constant Contact are great tools for mid-market and small businesses alike.
+However, global organizations and other enterprises need more specialized enterprise email marketing platforms that can handle the vast amount of data and subscribers that enterprise marketers deal with.

-We gathered a shortlist of the best enterprise email marketing solutions, so you can start your search to find your best-fit software.
-In no particular order, here are the top six:
+Now that you know what makes enterprise email software specifically suitable for an enterprise, let’s look at the top vendors.
+We gathered a shortlist of the best enterprise email service providers so you can start your search to find your best-fit software.
+Here are the top six in no particular order:

-It’s rare to find a list of top marketing software that doesn’t feature at least one Salesforce product.
+It’s rare to find a list of best enterprise email marketing solutions that doesn’t feature at least one Salesforce product.
 This list is no exception.

-Marketo is one of those vendors whose software fulfills the needs of a range of business sizes.
+Marketo is one of those software products that fulfills the needs of a range of business sizes.
 Although it offers affordable options for small to mid-sized businesses, it’s no slouch when it comes to robust enterprise email marketing capabilities.